sporcina/dynamodb-connector/README.md

 Within your IDE
 Execute "DynamoDBConnectorTestCase.java" or "JBehaveStories.java".
-Both are provided because JBehave was used to drive the development of this connector, yet some test environments only JUnit.
-Their tests are identical conceptually with small variations in syntax.
-By default, "DynamoDBConnectorTestCases.java" executes when you build from the command prompt.
+Both are provided because JBehave was used to drive the development of this connector, yet some test environments require only JUnit.
+Each test suite is conceptually identical with small variations in syntax.
+By default, "DynamoDBConnectorTestCases.java" executes when you build from the command prompt or terminal.
 In your IDE (e.g. IntelliJ) you can right-click on either of these files and run or debug it:

 ![Alt text](/readme_images/Execute_Stories_In_IntelliJ.png "Executing the acceptance tests from Intelli-J")